 Focuses on the fundamentals of drawing from live models.
 Concepts include the understanding of structure and proportion of the figure in relationship to space, gestural, and expressive drawing.
 This includes the basics of understanding anatomy and the development of a personal aesthetic in its application to drawing.
 Students can expect individual and group critiques to aid in honing skills related to perceptual translation of subject.
 No credit given to students who have credit for ART 102 or 113.
-Prerequisites: ART 122, 133, 144.
+Prerequisites: ART 122, 144.
+Pre- or corequisite: ART 133.
 Fall and Spring.